Christ the Lord has promised us the Holy Spirit: come, let us adore him, alleluia.

 Christ has been raised from the dead, the first-fruits of all who have fallen asleep.
 Death came through one man and in the same way the resurrection of the dead has come through one man.
 Just as all men die in Adam, so all men will be brought to life in Christ.

 The love of Christ overwhelms us when we reflect that if one man has died for all, then all men should be dead.
 The reason he died for all was so that living men should live no longer for themselves, but for him who died and was raised to life for them.

 Free audio for the blind

-Evening Prayer for 20th Sunday in Ordinary Time
+Evening Prayer 1 for 7th Sunday of Easter

 Full page including sources and copyrights